declaresub/abnf/README.md

 ABNF expression

     "foo" / "bar"

-Alternation is implemented to do longest match.
-In the event of a tie, the first match is returned.

 The whole mess is bootstrapped by writing out the parsers for the grammar and core rules by hand.
 The ABNFGrammarRule class represents the ABNF grammar, and is used to parse other grammars.
 It is also capable of parsing its own grammar.

+### Alternation

+RFC 5234 does not specify the precise behavior of alternation.
+The ABNF definition of ABNF appears to assume longest match.
+But other grammars expect first match alternation (e.g. [dhall](https://dhall-lang.org)).
+So this behavior is configurable.
+A class attribute Rule.first_match_alternation allows one to choose a behavior for a particular grammar (as represented by a Rule subclass).
+When first_match_alternation is False, alternation returns the longest match;in the event of a tie, the first match is returned.
+When first_match_alternation is True, the first match is returned.

 ## Development, Testing, etc.